Opening hours and access

 There are strict requirements for safety training, tidiness and good routines at the Photography workshop.
 You must also have your own dedicated workwear and personal protective equipment.

-Nathan Corum is the Photography Technician.
+Nathan Corum is the Photography Head Engineer.
 His office is on the third floor, in the back of the left part of the building.

 Ceramics workshop